uptane/uptane-standard/uptane-standard.md

 ## Automotive Terminology

-*Bundle*: A set of images released by the repository that is meant to be installed by all ECUs on a vehicle at the same time.
+*Bundle*: A set of images released by the repository that is meant to be installed by one or more target ECUs on a vehicle at the same time.

 *Bus*: An internal communications network that interconnects components within a vehicle.
 A car can have a number of buses that will vary in terms of power, speed and resources.